qrodenas/qats/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/qrodenas/qats)

 ## Overview
 Welcome to the Qats' Github repo!
 We have passionately worked on the problem of obtaining the Heyfron-Campbell normal form of a quantum circuit.
+We invite you to check [our presentation](https://docs.google.com/presentation/d/1uQEsKLSRMpEHVJYelKWVjdt7N4jlP8em/edit#slide=id.p1)

 ## Challenge Summary
 The hackathon challenge focuses on the conversion of quantum circuits into the Heyfron-Campbell normal form, a crucial element in reducing T gate count in quantum circuits.
 This optimizes quantum computation, and is crucial for quantum error correction.
 The form allows us to write the quantum circuit with the following structure: